Shopping for gifts can be difficult.

 Cash register

-Simple blocks made of various materials- wood, foam, plastic
+Simple blocks- wood, foam, plastic

 Items that connect and can be taken apart- Duplos, MegaBloks, simple train set, waffle blocks

-Baskets and cloth bags or pouches to fill and carry toys in (this is a common toddler interest/phase)
+Baskets and cloth bags or pouches to fill and carry toys (this is a common toddler interest/phase)

 Cars and trucks